valohai/docs/source/tutorials/quick-start-cli.rst

    # Success!
 Execution #1 created.
    # ...

-You can stop watching the execution with ``Ctrl+C``, but this won't stop the execution.
+You can stop watching the execution with ``Ctrl+C``.
+(This won't stop the execution itself, though.)
-The execution should take a second or two to finish if the used Docker image is already on the server.
+The execution should only take a second or two to finish if the used Docker image is already on the compute node.

-You can see the status of the execution on `Valohai web application <https://app.valohai.com/>`_ or with the command-line client.
+You can see the status of the execution in the `web application <https://app.valohai.com/>`_ or with the command-line client.

 .. code-block:: bash